Children missing from home

 For 25 years we've been demanding that children who run away get someone to talk to when they come back.
 To talk about why they went missing and what would stop them doing it again.

-The Government heard our call.
-They've now introduced Return Home Interviews, offered to every returning child or young person within 72 hours.
+The Government have now introduced Return Home Interviews, offered to every returning child or young person within 72 hours.
 Now we can understand their reasons for running away and can help to stop it from happening again.